 Manchester tenor Martin Toal is a top class entertainer with a uniquely versatile operatically trained voice, very much in demand for major sporting, corporate, concert and charity events.
-Recently invited to perform in front of Her Majesty the Queen at a special royal event in Lancashire, Martin has also sung national and operatic anthems at all the major UK sporting venues including Wembley and Twickenham in London, the Principality Stadium in Cardiff, Headingley and Elland Road in Leeds, and Old Trafford and The Etihad stadiums in Manchester.
+Having performed in front of Her Majesty the Queen at a special royal event in Lancashire, Martin has also sung national and operatic anthems at all the major UK sporting venues including Wembley and Twickenham in London, the Principality Stadium in Cardiff, Headingley and Elland Road in Leeds, and Old Trafford and The Etihad stadiums in Manchester.
 He is known to many as the "winning tenor" because on the five occasions he has sung the national anthem for the England football team, England has won all five games without conceding a single goal!
 He has performed with some of the UK's top artists including sopranos Lesley Garrett and Laura Wright, and Ireland’s Chris de Burgh who described Martin’s voice as “phenomenal”.
 Martin's corporate clients have included the FA, the LMA, Coutts Bank and Theo Paphitis, and his charity work has included performing for The Prince’s Trust, Wooden Spoon and the Lord’s & Lady Taverners.
 His TV & radio credits include BBC1’s Inside Out, BBC2’s A Band for Britain with actress Sue Perkins, SKY News, SKY Sports news, BBC’s radio 2 and 5 live, and ITV's The Real Housewives of Cheshire where Martin famously ( or infamously! ) sang "Happy Birthday" to Sweetie the rabbit!